Esperanto vocabulary: Reduplication

 Reduplication is only marginally used in Esperanto.
 It has an intensifying effect similar to that of the suffix -eg-.
 The common examples are plenplena (chock-full), from plena (full), finfine (finally, at last), from fina (final), and fojfoje (once in a while), from foje (once, sometimes).
-Reduplication has only used with monosyllabic roots that do not require an epenthetic vowel when compounded.
+Reduplication is only used with monosyllabic roots that do not require an epenthetic vowel when compounded.